Simhub

 Motion compensation is designed to cancel out the VR headset movements caused by your motion platform.
 For example, if the platform rolls to the left, motion compensation will apply a virtual roll to the right, keeping your viewpoint stable in VR.
 As of now, no official method for motion compensation is provided by VR frameworks.
 For Open XR BuzzteeBear aka Sebastian Veith does provide us a motion compensation layer.

 Motion compensation on OpenXR wouldn’t exist without his work.
-Don’t hesitate to support BuzzteeBear’s efforts in any way you can!
+Don’t hesitate to support BuzzteeBear’s efforts

 As with any unofficial feature, it may not work with every game or headset.